Roy Kinikinilau: Provincial Rugby

 Kinkinilau was born in Tonga but came to New Zealand at age 6.
 He made his provincial debut for Wellington in 2002 at number eight but due to his pace and athleticism was converted to a wing the following season.

 Kinkinilau spent four seasons at Wellington before transferring to Waikato for the 2006 Air New Zealand Cup.
 Although he helped Waikato to a championship-winning campaign, he didn't play in the finals against his old team, Wellington.

 Following the 2007 Air New Zealand Cup, he signed in Japan.

 Super Rugby

-Despite an admirable try-scoring record, Kinikinilau never really found a settled place in the Super Rugby competition.
+Kinikinilau scored tries during his time in the Super Rugby competition but did not maintain a permanent position in a team lineup.

 He made his debut for the Hurricanes in the 2004 Super 12 season, and impressively scored 5 tries in only 9 appearances.
 However, he was not included in the side for the 2005 season.

 For 2006, Kinikinilau was drafted to the Highlanders.
 He started the season with a bang, with 4 tries from his first 4 starts, but came off the boil as the season went along, ending the year on the substitute's bench.
 He did, however, lead the side with 5 tries.

 Kinikinilau was on the move again for the 2007 Super 14 season, this time drafted to the Chiefs.
 He started 12 of the team's 13 games and scored another four tries.